Paracelis: Demographics

+In the 2024 census, the population of Paracelis was 30,143 people, with a density of sigfig 30,143/570.16.

 Language

-The town of Paracelis is home to three indigenous languages, the Balangaw language and the Ga'dang language (similar to the Ga'dang language used in Nueva Vizcaya, Isabela, and Aurora), and the Majukayong.
+The town of Paracelis is home to three indigenous languages, the Balangaw language, the Ga'dang language (similar to the Ga'dang language used in Nueva Vizcaya, Isabela, and Aurora), and the Majukayong.
 Ilocano is the lingua franca of the municipality.
+The Balangaw is the native language of the Balangao people from Natonin, Mountain Province.
+It is spoken in some parts of Paracelis due to their settlements in the area in the early times as well as the history of Paracelis being a former barangay of the old Natonin under the American rule.

 Economy

 The municipality of Paracelis depends on agriculture as its main engine of growth with corn as the main product, and bananas coming second.
 Livestock farming is also a fast-rising business, and with the NGP and reforestation program of the DENR fruit tree growing is on the rise as is with vegetable growing.
 Trade activities include the commerce of basic consumer goods, handicrafts, food business, and others.

 The municipal government is planning to pursue real estate development and tourism as its next engines of growth.

 Its location at the crossroad makes Paracelis a future trading hub in the Eastern Cordillera Growth Corridor, a primary growth center of the Cordillera Administrative Region.